Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 –The Insta-Love Connection–

 It’s weird that this is my dislike because I actually loved Nicholas and Etta together.
-They were adorable together and I loved how they treated each other–I’m a sucker for a forbidden romance after all.
+They were an adorable pair and I loved how they treated each other–I’m a sucker for a forbidden romance after all.

 BUT, I just didn’t like how it seemed to be so insta-connection on their part.
 They had hardly spoken and they were already swooning over each other.
 Which is fine, I get the physical attraction between them.
 I also get that in times of high stakes, emotions are amplified and so I could see how they could fall so fast for each other (and I did LOVE their romantic scenes together don’t get me wrong).
-I just wanted to see more of a tangible connection between them at the start.
+I just wanted to see more of a tangible connection between them at the start and have that built upon.

 My Expectations for the Rest of the Series: